efratcdn/e-utils/README.md

  elib-spmn:
  ----------
-      identify which top modules can be compiled to seperate elibs, and whether thare are modules common to multiple elibs. https://github.com/elib-spmn/elib_util
+      Identify which top modules can be compiled to seperate elibs, and whether there are modules common to multiple elibs. https://github.com/elib-spmn/elib_util